 - 300–499 Very Bad Credit

-The three major credit bureaus (Experian, Equifax, and TransUnion) produce separate credit reports, so you can have several credit scores that slightly vary.
+The three major credit bureaus (Experian, Equifax, and TransUnion) produce separate credit reports, so you can have several credit scores that vary slightly.
 But, when a debt collector reports a delinquent account, it will have the most significant impact on your credit report, regardless of the bureau that receives the information.

 Your credit report and credit score are essential to determine what financing options are available to you.
-People with good credit scores have access to loans and lines of credit that have low interest rates and loan terms that make repayment manageable.
-People with bad credit are considered high-risk customers for traditional loans but may qualify for options like installment loans for bad credit.
+People with good credit scores have access to loans and lines of credit that have low-interest rates and loan terms that make repayment manageable.
+People with bad credit are considered high-risk customers for traditional loans but may qualify for options like installment loans such as personal loan options for bad credit or other bad credit loans.

 A collection that correctly reports your account information will stay on your report for up to seven years after it was first reported as delinquent.

-When a debt collector contacts you, the call will always surprise you.
-Phone calls from debt collectors are rarely expected by anyone, so it’s natural to feel caught off guard.
+When a debt collector contacts you, the call may surprise you.
+A debt collector calling may not be something that happens often, so it’s natural to feel caught off guard.
 Regardless, it’s crucial to deal with the situation calmly.
 A quick or emotional reaction can lead to making promises and agreements that you literally can’t afford to keep.
 To make a good deal, use these tips to deal with the collection agency:

 Make Time to Talk